Fixed-fee deliverable · SMB operators & leadership teams

 • A structured assessment of how work actually moves across teams, tools, and meetings

-• A written record of root causes—not only the visible symptom
+• A written record of root causes, not only the visible symptom

 • Prioritized moves with tradeoffs, owners, and timing

-• A 30/60/90-day roadmap you can hand to operators and finance
+• A sequenced, prioritized roadmap you can hand to operators and finance

 What it is not